-Raspberry Pi is a single board computer (SBC) that can be quickly mounted to any TV or other output channels to create different projects.
+Raspberry Pi is a single-board computer (SBC) that can be quickly mounted to any TV or other output channels to create different projects.
 You do not necessarily need a TV unless you want to play games or do some coding.
 You can use these boards A+ and B+ in robots and in Internet of Things projects.
 There are several DIY projects posted on the Internet for you to try out.
 This article checks out the differences between Raspberry Pi A+ and Raspberry Pi B+.

 Raspberry Pi A+ vs Raspberry Pi B+

 The main feature of Raspberry Pi A+ is that the power consumption is pretty low compared to Raspberry Pi B+.
 You can use it to create small robots that can run for a longer time without having to change batteries very frequently.
-The cost too is a little less compared to Raspberry Pi Raspberry Pi B+.
+The cost too is a little less compared to Raspberry Pi B+.
 The Raspberry Pi B+ comes at USD 35 while the A+ comes at USD 20.
-The size of Raspberry A+ is smaller compared to B+ and is just 65mm whereas the Raspberry Pi B+ is 85mm.
-Thus, it can easily be used to create projects of small sizes.
+The size of Raspberry A+ is smaller compared to B+ and is just 65mm, whereas the Raspberry Pi B+ is 85mm.
+Thus, it can easily be used to create projects for small sizes.

 The A+ has forty General Purpose Input and Output (GPIO) pins.
 Though B+ too has the same number of B+, the latter is used mostly with TVs and Gaming.
-The number of ports is higher in Raspberry Pi B+ but then, the cost of B+ is higher for the reason.
-As said earlier, B+ is good if you intend to connect to TV.
+The number of ports is higher in Raspberry Pi B+ but then, the cost of B+ is higher for a reason.
+As said earlier, B+ is good if you intend to connect to a TV.
 Likewise, A+ is best when you wish to create projects that are small in size but nevertheless offer better flexibility over B+.